shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/explaining-polygon-and-blockchain.md

 * ZK (zero-knowledge) Rollups
 * Optimistic rollups

-Polygon is often called the **Ethereum's Internet of Blockchain**.
-This is so because it aims to connect and scale all the Ethereum compatible blockchain networks just like the internet connects people.
-It thrives to make an ecosystem of Ethereum compatible scalable multichain, so that, every network can enjoy scalability, security, and decentralization at the same time.
+Polygon is often called **Ethereum's Internet of Blockchains**.
+This is because Polygon aims to connect and scale all the Ethereum compatible blockchain networks, just like the internet connects people.
+It strives to make an ecosystem of Ethereum-compatible and scalable blockchains, so that every network can enjoy scalability, security, and decentralization at the same time.

-> A blockchain is Ethereum compatible if we can run smart contracts written for Ethereum on that blockchain.
+> A blockchain is considered Ethereum compatible if it can run smart contracts written for Ethereum, commonly known as EVM compatibility.

 ![](../../../.gitbook/assets/explaining-polygon-5-polygon-internet.png)